Cannabis in Morocco

-Cannabis in Morocco had been illegal since the nation's independence in 1956, reaffirmed by a total ban on drugs in 1974, but was partially tolerated in the country.
+Cannabis had been illegal in Morocco since the nation's independence in 1956, reaffirmed by a total ban on drugs in 1974, but was partially tolerated in the country.
 Cannabis has been cultivated in Morocco for centuries and the country is currently among the world's top producers of hashish.
-As of 2016, Morocco was the world's top supplier of cannabis.
+As of 2024, Morocco was the world's top supplier of cannabis.
 On May 26, 2021, the Moroccan parliament voted to legalize the use of cannabis for medical, as well as cosmetic and industrial purposes.

 History

 Early history

-Though the specific period of cannabis's original introduction to Morocco is unclear.
-From the sixteenth century it was grown nationwide on a small scale for local use, in gardens and orchards, but it was only in the 18th century that the Rif region in the far north became a noted center of production, as it is now recognized in modern times.
-In 1890, Sultan Hassan I instituted strict regulations on cultivation and trade, but also conferred clear cannabis production privileges on several Rif tribes.
-In the 1950s, the rights of the Rif tribes to cultivate cannabis was reconfirmed, in response to tensions in the restive region.
+The specific period of cannabis's original introduction to Morocco is unclear.
+From the sixteenth century it was grown nationwide on a small scale for local use, in gardens and orchards, but it was only in the 18th century that the Northwest region in the far north became a noted center of production, as it is now recognized in modern times.
+In 1890, Sultan Hassan I instituted strict regulations on cultivation and trade, but also conferred clear cannabis production privileges on several Jebala tribes.
+In the 1950s, the rights of the Jebala tribes to cultivate cannabis was reconfirmed, in response to tensions in the restive region.
 In 1956, with the new independence of Morocco, King Mohammed V prohibited cannabis nationwide.